 Occupational therapy helps people live life to its fullest.
-It does this by assisting people of all ages participate in the things they want and need to do through the therapeutic use of occupations or everyday activities.
-Occupational therapists have a holistic perspective that considers the physical, psychological, and social needs of its clients and the context in which they live, work, and play.
+Our therapists do this by helping people of all ages participate in the things they want and need to do through the therapeutic use of occupations or everyday activities.
+Occupational therapists have a holistic perspective that considers the physical, psychological and social needs of its clients and the context in which they live, work and play.
 Adapting the environment to fit the person is an important aspect of service.

 Consistent with the School of Health Sciences and the Occupational Therapy Program mission statements at the University of South Dakota, one of the occupational therapy department’s goals is to use active learning strategies that are designed to ensure graduation of occupational therapists who are skilled in the use of occupation to foster health and well-being.
 In line with the articulated program mission statement, our philosophy of learning is based on the basic principle of active learning, grounded on the notion of “free will”.
 This philosophical principle denotes that human beings learn by engaging in meaningful activities that facilitate exploration, problem solving, reflection, discovery of personal strengths and limitations, behavior change, and participation in co-construction of discourse on significant issues affecting society (Dewey, 1938; Ginsburg, 2009).
 This engaged learning approach is what has been referred to as “learning by doing” and is associated with Dewey’s (1938) version of the philosophy of pragmatism.
 It is a philosophy of learning that is consistent with the fundamental principles of occupational therapy.